warexify/algo/README.md

 2. **Get a copy of Algo.** The Algo scripts will be installed on your local system.
 There are two ways to get a copy:

-    - Download the [ZIP file](https://github.com/trailofbits/algo/archive/master.zip).
-Unzip the file to create a directory named `algo-master` containing the Algo scripts.
+    - Download the [ZIP file](https://github.com/warexify/algo/archive/develop.zip).
+Unzip the file to create a directory named `algo-develop` containing the Algo scripts.

-    - Run the command `git clone https://github.com/trailofbits/algo.git` to create a directory named `algo` containing the Algo scripts.
+    - Run the command `git clone https://github.com/warexify/algo.git -b develop` to create a directory named `algo` containing the Algo scripts.

 3. **Install Algo's core dependencies.** Algo requires that **Python 3.6 or later** and at least one supporting package are installed on your system.